Phillip-a-richmond/RGDModule/README.md

 - On-demand content

 ## Description
-These resources are created by Phillip Richmond (@Phillip-a-richmond), Alexandra Turvey, Lauren Caswell, and Lauren Jones.
+These resources are created by Phillip Richmond (@Phillip-a-richmond), Alexandra Turvey (@AlexTurvey), Lauren Caswell, and Lauren Jones.
 Primary cases were published alongside the simulation framework in the paper:
 [GeneBreaker: Variant simulation to improve the diagnosis of Mendelian rare genetic diseases](https://onlinelibrary.wiley.com/doi/full/10.1002/humu.24163).

 Using the simulator available here: